mantomas/dd-pp-WubDRQjZgTtV/README.md

 3. install dependencies `pip install -r requirements.txt`
 4. create local DB `flask db upgrade` (creates *todo.db*, SQLite, in the root folder of the application , with the tables created)
 5. run the app `flask run`

+## Testing
+All tests are in a subfolder `tests` and configured to use **Pytest** suite, which is a part of dependencies.
+To run all tests, activate virtual environment and execute `pytest` in application root folder.
 ## Possible next steps (ToDo)
 - [ ] **tests**
 - [ ] **more advanced user account:** email, editable profile page, password recovery, statistics, export to various file formats, deleting an account